Wilfred/ht.el/README.md

 * A consistent naming scheme (contrast `make-hash-table` with `puthash`)
 * A more natural argument ordering
 * Mutation functions always return `nil`
-* A more comprehensive range of hash table operations
+* A more comprehensive range of hash table operations, including a conventional map (`ht-map` returns a list, elisp's `maphash` returns nil).

 ### Similar libraries